9 Substitutes for Quinoa Flour

 6. Coconut Flour

 Coconut flour is high in fiber, low in carbohydrates, and has a slightly sweet flavor.
-It can be used as one of the substitutes for quinoa flour in recipes that call for quinoa or other grain-free flour.
+It can be used as a substitute for quinoa flour in recipes that call for quinoa or other grain-free flour.

 Coconut flour is also gluten-free, making it a great option for those with Celiac disease and other gluten sensitivities.